What is ABC Analysis?

 It is to be noted that there is no fixed threshold for any of these categories, and hence different value proportions can be used based on the company’s own objectives and criteria.

 Let us take the example of Susan, who is engaged in the retail sale of handbags.
-Last year she decided to expand her product offering by including more varieties of sweaters in her inventory.
+Last year, she decided to expand her product offering by including more sweater varieties in her inventory.
 Consequently, she purchased 30 different types of handbags instead of just 10.
-However, later she realized the demand for the products is seasonal, and she had invested a lot.
+However, later, she realized the demand for the products was seasonal, and she had invested a lot.
 Hence, she decided to implement the ABC analysis in her business model to streamline the inventory.

-So, Susan classified the inventory into category A, B, and C, primarily based on their selling price and demand as mentioned below:
+So, Susan classified the inventory into categories A, B, and C, primarily based on their selling price and demand as mentioned below:

-- Category B: The handbags that are essential to the company, but not as much as those in category A. Probably the demand for these handbags are slightly seasonal and not across the entire year.
+- Category B: The handbags that are essential to the company, but not as much as those in category A. The demand for these handbags is probably slightly seasonal and not across the entire year.
 So, during the season, the sales of these items are expected to shoot up.
-Hence, these set of handbags can’t be neglected and hence category B.
+Hence, this set of handbags can’t be neglected, hence category B.

-- Category C: In this category, all those handbags are included that are not of high value to the company.
-The possible reasons may be a colour combination, pattern, etc. Hence, these handbags are placed in category C.
+- Category C: In this category, all those handbags that are not of high value to the company are included.
+The possible reasons may be a color combination, pattern, etc. Hence, these handbags are placed in category C

 Advantages